-Once you achieve your Senior rating, your "rating and work credit card" in the clubhouse should be transferred to the Senior and Cruising Skipper binder.
-Senior windsurfers may sail anywhere in the Senior Dinghy and Windsurfing Area.
+Once you achieve your Senior rating, you may sail anywhere in the Senior Dinghy and Windsurfing Area.
 (See the CSC Operating Rules Handbook for the area definition.)
 Seniors may use any of the Senior-rated boards, but otherwise use the same sails and other equipment as other sailors.
 Several of the boards available to the Seniors are "sinkers" and can only be sailed in high winds.
 Since these boards are not uphaulable, awareness of the current and expected wind is important before taking out these boards.